nikitavoloboev/data/health/nutrition/drinks/drinks.md

 # Drinks

-I avoid drinking sugary drinks and try drink mostly water, tea & occasional coffee.
+I avoid drinking sugary drinks and try drink well brewed tea where possible.
+Water otherwise.

+I also drink an occasional coffee although I try avoid it as it disrupts my sleep more often than not and gives me focus crashes.

 ## Interesting drinks